DarnellG1320/MineSweeper/README.md

 # MineSweeper
-an almost function version of Minesweeper
+an almost functional version of Minesweeper